daniel-isidro/hot_n_pop_song_machine/README.md

 **Classification**

-We will use supervised learning classification methods, starting with the **logistic regression** method as it is the simplest classification model.
+On this project we will use supervised learning classification methods, starting with the **logistic regression** method as it is the simplest classification model.
 As we progress, we will use other non-linear classifiers such as **decision trees** and **support vector machines**.

 **Ensemble Learning**